cubar/mqboard/Readme.md

 - ./32flash.sh esp32-20220618-v1.19.1.bin erase flash

 Set your credentials in image/safemode/secrets.py.
-To put all python scripts in the image/ folder on you board you can use:
-- bin/upload-image.sh

 See requirements.txt to understand which libs we need for the python environment to communicate with your esp module.